viepovsky/Car-Service-Garage-Backend/README.md

 The application offers a convenient way to browse the history of reserved services and make changes to existing reservations.
 The backend version of the application provides all necessary components, including classes for data storage, services, and endpoints.

-## 2. Here is backend, link to frontend
+## 2. This is backend repository, link to frontend

 This repository contains the backend of Car Service Garage.
 It can run as a standalone version, which can be tested with Postman.
 However, it is designed to run with the frontend version, which can be found here: [**GitHub**](https://github.com/viepovsky/Car-Service-Garage-Frontend).